busFred/rl_highway_driving/readme.md

     Contains all the files used to train the nnet.

 * `src/`

+    * `drl_algs`

+        The package that contains the drl algorithms.

+    * `drl_utils`

+        The package that contains the utilities for drl.

     * `int_mpc/`

+        The package that defines the int_mpc Markov Decision Process.

+    * `mdps/`

-        The base package that contains all the needed subpackage, functions, and classes required for building the simplified IntMPC.
+        The package that contains base classes for Markov Decision Process.

-## IntMPC Package Description:

-* `mdps`

-    This subpackage contains all the modules related to defining the Markov Decision Process.

         * `mdp_abc`

             Defines base classes `State`, `Action`, and `Environment`.

         * `mdp_utils`

             Contains helper functions specifically for mdp.

         * `policy_abc`

             WORK IN PROGRESS.

             Contains classes that define the policy.
 Some RL algorithm requires independent policy ML models; this module is intended for this purpose.

             However, as this is more likely to be used with PyTorch, it might be moved to `int_mpc.nets` module.
 NOT DETERMINED YET.

-* `nets`

-    This subpackage contains all the function and classes used to define drl models.
-Might rename this to `drl_alg` and let `nets` contains module definition.

-* `utils`

-    Contains more general purpose utility functions or classes.